ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

   register a test to be performed to a registered client." since the app needs to have tests in it, so that the company can have a performance and the Laboratory Coordinator can have an overview of the company tests.

+* There is a dependency to "US7: Register a new employee" since the Laboratory Coordinator must be registered in the application and login in order to have an overview of all the tests and analyse the company performance.

 ### 1.5 Input and Output Data